 Some favourite producers: Léon Beyer, Hugel and Trimbach among the bigger merchants (who buy in substantial quantities of grapes) and Blanck, Marcel Deiss, Josmeyer, Kientzler, Kreydenweiss, Ostertag, Rolly Gassmann, Schlumberger, Schoffitt, the Fallers at Domaine Weinbach and Zind-Humbrecht.

 Understanding Alsace labels

 The following terms may be applied only to wines made from one of the four noble varieties (the first four listed above).

-Grand Cru, one of more than 50 individual vineyards granted superior status, amid some controversy, in 1983.
+Grand Cru, recognised as an AOC, amid some controversy, in 1975, and expanded in 1983, 1992 and 2007 to grant more than 50 individual vineyards granted superior status.
 The words Grand Cru are no guarantee of quality as some producers have seen Grand Cru simply as an excuse to charge more rather than as an opportunity to make seriously fine wine - although admittedly the maximum permitted yields are lower than the Alsace norm.
 Many of Alsace's best wines are Grands Crus, however.
 A few top producers such as Trimbach have Grand Cru sites but don’t refer to them on the label.

 Vendange Tardive (VT) translates directly as Late Harvest, which is indeed what these wines are.
 Certain minimum ripeness levels have to be met (the best producers generously exceed them) and the grapes may be picked only when official authorisation is given.
 The trouble with Vendange Tardive wines is that they can vary from almost dry (but quite concentrated) to really quite sweet, yet no hint of sweetness level is given on most labels.
 The best of these wines can be aged for many years.